code-dot-org/code-dot-org/apps/src/blockly/TESTING.md

 - 'set background color' block should have a field that when click displays a 7x10 color grid while the 'set all tint' block's grid is 3x3.
 - Check functions.
 Compare with function definition blocks on production.
     Once you create a drag out a function definition block, a 'do something' block should appear in Toolbox under 'Functions'.
 Once the function definition is removed from workspace, the 'do something' block should also be removed.
+- Go to this Dance Party level: [local](http://localhost-studio.code.org:3000/s/dance-2019/lessons/1/levels/1) [production](https://studio.code.org/s/dance-2019/lessons/1/levels/1).
+Check the block in the toolbox, in particular, that the dropdown field for type of dancer has only 2 options.
+Then click and drag a block to workspace and check the two dropdown menus again to see if the options and value are correctly displayed.

 # Flappy
 Create a new Flappy project: [local](http://localhost-studio.code.org:3000/projects/flappy/new) [production](https://studio.code.org/projects/flappy/new)